Arcee: Films

 In Revenge of the Fallen, Arcee was accompanied by two similar Transformers, Chromia and Elita One, sharing similar robot and vehicle forms, as well as the same holographic driver.
 They chased the Decepticon Sideways in an alley in Shanghai, but lost track of him.
 They were later present when the Autobots faced off with the Decepticons in Egypt, and were sent with Ironhide as an advance team to recover Sam.
 Upon finding Sam and Mikaela, several Decepticons attacked, and Arcee and Elita One were shot and killed while Chromia was last seen taking cover.

 In Age of Extinction, a card with her picture on it was seen with a Red 'X' through it, confirming her death.

 In Bumblebee, Arcee makes a small talking cameo at the beginning of the film with her original G1 appearance.
 It is strongly implied that she survived the onslaught of Cybertron and made it to Earth at the end of the film.

+In Rise of the Beasts, Arcee appears on Earth as a white and red Ducati 916 motorcycle, being called out by Optimus seeing a pulse of energy, saying that it is the way home.
+Reuniting with Optimus, Bumblebee and Mirage bring a human named Noah Diaz, who decides to help them find the Transwap key, with the help of the Maximals, before the appearance of the Terrorcons and their master Unicron.

+Animation film

+In Transformers One (2024), Arcee reveals her origin story, voiced by Jinny Chung.
+She is a mining robot without a cog, and works in the Energon mines.
+She forms an alliance with the other miners by Orion Pax, who tells them that the leader Sentinel Prime betrayed the Primes and has secretly been working for the Quintessons, giving them regular Energon supplies in exchange for letting him rule Cybertron while removing the miners' cogs to keep them subservient.
+In the end, after Sentinel's death, the exile of Megatron and the Cybertronian High Guard, and by Orion Pax now being called Optimus Prime, Arcee receives her cog, and joins Optimus' allies being named Autobots.